milaboratory/minnn/docs/source/quickstart.rst

       mist extract --input R1.fastq R2.fastq --output extracted.mif --pattern "^(SB1:N{5}) & (SB2:ATGNNNN)\*"

-   Note that extract command will search R1, R2 combination and then try the same search with swapped reads R2, R1.
+   Note that extract action will search R1, R2 combination and then try the same search with swapped reads R2, R1.
    Then it will choose the match with better score.
 This is the default behavior; if you want to check only R1, R2 combination without checking reversed order, use :code:`--oriented` flag.
 Details for pattern syntax can be found in :ref:`pattern_syntax` section.